-According to the National Institute on Drug Abuse (NIDA), 39 percent of American teenagers have tried alcohol by the time they reach the 12th grade while over 25 percent of teenagers have tried illicit drugs.
+According to the National Institute on Drug Abuse (NIDA), 39 percent of American teenagers have tried alcohol by the time they reach the 12th grade while over 25 percent of teens have tried illicit drugs.
 Of that 25 percent, over one-third reported smoking marijuana within the last year.
 After marijuana, the most popular drugs with teenagers are prescription medications, including Adderall and Vicodin.

-Learning the Facts
+Learning the Facts About Teenagers Getting Wasted

 Even more shocking is the fact that kids who don’t hear the facts about drug abuse from their parents are 50 percent more likely to use.
 It is vital that teenagers understand what alcohol and drugs (both prescription and illicit) can do to a person’s life, both physically, emotionally, mentally and legally.
-If they do not, or they ignore the information, it can be very easy for teenagers to become addicts and/or alcoholics.
-It is also important to note that many young people get drugs from their family’s medicine cabinet or alcohol from the wine cellar, therefore making it easier than ever for teenagers to get access to their drugs of choice.
+If they do not, or they ignore the information, it can be very easy for teenagers to become addicts and alcoholics.
+It is also important to note that many young people get drugs from their family’s medicine cabinet or alcohol from the wine cellar, therefore making it easier than ever for teenagers to get wasted on their drugs of choice.

 Getting a teenager to openly admit they have a problem with drugs or alcohol can be tough, as they may be in denial or afraid of consequences.
 The root causes of their use may be easy to see or may not be so obvious – but finding the reason behind addiction is one of the best ways to help a person overcome their power.
 Teens are vulnerable, and they must take precaution.
 Teenagers getting wasted on drugs or alcohol is more common today than ever before.